Ihlara valley: Churches

+Other churches Include: Batkın Kilisesi or ('Submerged church') also called (Açıkel Ağa Kilisesi or Generous, open-handed Agha Church), Davullu Güvercinliği Kilisesi ('Drum Dovecote Church'), Kemer Kilisesi, Eski Baca Kilisesi and the Koyunağılı Kilisesi ('Sheep Pen Church').

 In the Niğde Archaeological Museum, there is a display of the mummies of a woman and four children who were entombed in the Ihlara Valley in the 10th century AD.
 The Aksaray Museum also has mummies from the Ihlara valley.